Snowshoeing

 Gspon-Trail

-Enjoy the absolute tranquillity of nature high above the Vispertal valley on the Gspon Trail.
-The sunny plateau is the touristic heart of the municipality of Staldenried.
-Small yet beautiful, it offers spectacular views of the Valais mountain landscape.
+On the Gspon Trail, you enter the absolute silence of nature high above the Visp valley.
+The sunny high plateau is the tourist center of the municipality of Staldenried.
+Small but fine, it offers a magnificent view of the Valais mountain world.

 Difficulty